from __future__ import annotations

 """

-The MEDIAN (not MEAN) Absolute Deviation for the given tags in ``tags``,
+The Median Absolute Deviation (MAD) for the given tags in ``tags``,

 for each unique batch in the ``batch_col`` indicator column, and